-Introduction: 68Ga-PSMA is a widely useful PET/CT tracer for prostate cancer imaging.
+Background: 68Ga-PSMA is a widely useful PET/CT tracer for prostate cancer imaging.
 Being a transmembrane protein acting as a glutamate carboxypeptidase enzyme, PSMA is highly expressed in prostate cancer cells.
-PSMA can be also labeled with 64Cu, offering a longer half-life and different resolution imaging.
-Several studies documented bio-distribution and pitfalls of 68Ga-PSMA as well as of 64Cu-PSMA.
+PSMA can also be labeled with 64Cu, offering a longer half-life and different resolution imaging.
+Several studies documented bio-distribution and pitfalls of 68Ga-PSMA as well as of 64Cu- PSMA.
 No data are reported on differences between these two variants of PSMA.
 Our aim was to evaluate physiological distribution of these two tracers and to analyze false positive cases.

-Results: Bio-distribution of both tracers was similar, with some differences due to renal excretion of 68Ga-PSMA and biliary excretion of 64Cu-PSMA.
-68Ga-PSMA uptake was observed in sarcoidosis while 64Cu-PSMA uptake was recorded in pneumonitis.
+Result: Bio-distribution of both tracers was similar, with some differences due to renal excretion of 68Ga- PSMA and biliary excretion of 64Cu-PSMA.
+68Ga-PSMA uptake was observed in sarcoidosis while 64Cu- PSMA uptake was recorded in pneumonitis.

 Discussion: Both tracers may present similar bio-distribution in the human body, with similar uptake in exocrine glands and high intestinal uptake.
 Similarly to other tracers, false positive cases cannot be excluded in clinical practice.